kelvinlawson/pykaraoke/README.txt

     modes.
 Set the number higher to improve performance (decrease audio pops), or lower to improve battery life.
-In theory, 240 is the highest safe number, though you can try to push it higher if you want to try overclocking your CPU.
+In theory, 240 is the highest safe number, though you can try to push it higher if you want to try overclocking your CPU (see STUTTERING MIDI FILES, below).

     The operation modes are: